Genez-io/genezio-landing-page/new-landing/src/posts/best-geo-tools-2026.md

 I have personally looked at most of the AI visibility tools on the market.
 Tested them.
 Run the same brand through multiple platforms side-by-side.
 And here's what I found: they don't agree with each other.
 Not even close.

 We ran a [multi-platform audit on Honda](/blog/honda-ai-visibility-audit-2026/), same brand, same time period, six different GEO tools.
 The overlap in results was shockingly low.
 Each tool told a different story about the same brand's AI presence.
+(If you are assessing your current stack, read our guide on [how to audit an AI visibility platform before switching](/blog/audit-ai-visibility-platform-before-switching/)).
 That alone should make you question what "visibility score" actually means.

 This isn't a "top 10" listicle designed to rank well on Google.
 It's an honest assessment of what GEO tools do, where they differ, and what most of them still don't measure.